-You already have a mattress, what would you need two for?
-There are a lot of benefits to owning a dual-sided bed, including versatility and lasting durability.
+You may not think you need a flippable mattress, but there are a lot of benefits to owning a dual-sided bed, including versatility and lasting durability.

 This top rated flippable mattress guide will give you some tips and information on how to search for the right double-sided model that suits your own needs.
 We will walk you through the pros and cons of this design and give a few recommendations on the top products in this category.